GabrielMura/Assignment2-Mura/AboutMe.md

 | Italy | They have good food | 2 weeks |
 | United Kingdom | They have Big Ben | 3 Weeks |
 | France | They have the Eifell Tower | 4 Weeks |

+---

+> Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off.
+*-Bill Murray*
+> Before you marry a person, you should first make them use a computer with slow Internet to see who they really are.
+*-Will Ferrell*